jamesali/mpc-hc/docs/Compilation.md

 * If you don't have Git installed then the build version will be inaccurate, the revision number will be a hard-coded as zero.

-## Part F: Downloading the MPC-HC source
+## Part G: Downloading the MPC-HC source

 You need Git for downloading the source code.